valueflows/valueflows/mkdocs/docs/algorithms/track.md

     return "flows"

 trace-depth-first-search (parameters: "flows", "visited", "contained", "modified", "delivered", "savedEvent")
-    for the last item in "flows", get "previous" (defined below) if that last item is an event save the previousEvent in savedEvent
+    for the last item in "flows", get "previous" (defined above) if that last item in "flows" is an event save the previousEvent in "savedEvent"
-    order descending the "previous" items by id or other unique element if the savedEvent is one of those items move it to the position where it will be processed first for each of those items
+    order descending the "previous" items by id or other unique element (approximate time order is helpful) for each of those items
+        put the last item in "flows" in the item's "parent" (facilitates showing as a tree) if the "savedEvent" is one of those items move it to the position where it will be processed first else if the item that will be processed first is a resource in "visited" put the "savedEvent" in the position where it will be processed first for each of those items
         if the item is not in "visited" set "skip" to false